 Three-dimensional cell culture assays provide multiple advantages when compared to 2D environments 6,7.
 They are physiologically more relevant, and results are therefore meaningful.
-As an example, cells embedded in hydrogels show 3D-like structures but their morphologies differ from one cell to another 8,9; this is critically important for screening applications.
+As an example, cells embedded in hydrogels show 3D-like structures 8,9.
+However, their morphologies differ from one cell to another, which complicates screening applications.
 An alternative strategy is to embed single cells in microfabricated cavities 10,11.
 Cell position, shape, polarity and internal cell organization can then become normalized.
 Besides providing 3D-like architecture to cells, microcavities also allows for high-content screening studies 10,12-14; single cells can be ordered into microarrays and cellular organelles and their evolutions can be observed in parallel.
 This regularity provides good statistics with low number of cells and better temporal/spatial resolutions.
-Hits are easier to identify reliably.
+Useful compounds are easier to identify reliably.

 In this study, we show the fabrication and application of a new 3D-like single cells culture system for high-content-screening applications 10,12,13.
 The device consists of an array of elastomeric microcavities (105 cavities/cm2), coined ‘eggcups’ (EC).
-Dimensions and total volume of EC in this work are optimized to the typical volume of individual NIH3T3 and HeLa cells during cell division in 2D.
+Dimensions and total volume of EC in this work are optimized to the typical volume of individual NIH3T3 and HeLa cells during cell division.
 Morphology of the cavities – cylindrical – is selected to properly orient cell shape for the visualization of active processes.
 Replica molding is used to pattern an array of EC onto a thin polydimethylsiloxane (PDMS) layer adhered on a glass coverslip 15,16.
 Cells are introduced in the EC by centrifugation.
 We report here observation and normalization of cellular organelles (actin stress fibers, Golgi apparatus and nucleus) in 3D (EC) in comparison with the same cells on 2D (flat) surfaces.
-We also report the observation of active dynamical processes such as the closure of the cytokinetic actomyosin ring during cell mitosis.
+We also report the observation of active dynamical processes such as the closure of the cytokinetic actomyosin ring during cell mitosis 17.
 Finally, we show results of this methodology on other systems with rigid walls, such as budding yeast, fission yeast and C. elegans embryos which confirms the applicability of our methodology to a wide range of model systems.

 We next present a detailed and exhaustive protocol in order to fabricate and apply the ‘eggcups’ for 3D microfabrication.
 Our approach is simple and does not need a clean room.
-We anticipate that this new methodology will be particularly interesting for drug screening assays and personalized medicine, in replacement of the Petri dishes.
-Finally, our device will be useful for studying the distributions of cells responses to external stimuli, for example in cancer 17 or in basic research 18.
+We anticipate that this new methodology will be particularly interesting for drug screening assays and personalized medicine, in replacement of Petri dishes.
+Finally, our device will be useful for studying the distributions of cells responses to external stimuli, for example in cancer 18 or in basic research 19.

 PROTOCOL: